- Main Reconciliation Flow

 - You want to verify that Square and accounting records match

-After completing the steps, your Square clearing account will reconcile with sales, payouts, and fees reflected accurately in your books.
+After you complete the steps, your Square clearing account will reconcile, with sales, payouts, and fees reflected accurately in your books.

 Main Reconciliation Flow

-To reconcile your Square clearing account, we need to figure out the ending balances in your Square account.
-Knowing your ending balance gives you a clear reference point for matching your QuickBooks Online accounts.
+To reconcile your Square clearing account, first figure out the ending balance in your Square account.
+As a result, you get a clear reference point for matching your QuickBooks Online clearing account.

-Here’s how you can find the Square balance by downloading Sales Summary and Transfers reports:
+Specifically, you find the Square balance by downloading the Sales Summary and Transfers reports:

 Step 1: Access Square Sales Summary Report